 I thought I’d be like my father who was calm and reassuring.
 And God knows he had his challenges.
 “Laurie, stop checking your hair in the rear view mirror,” he had to keep saying.
 My husband’s also a good teacher, but travels a lot.
 So this task, which requires confidence and steeliness is left to the most skittish.

 We come to the main road with cars whizzing in each direction.
 I start cuing Patrick, but worry I’m confusing him.
-I think of that scene in “Gone with the Wind” when Rhett Butler covers the horse’s head as he and Scarlett escape Atlanta.
-“You’ll like this better if you don’t see anything,” he says to the frightened animal.
+I think of that scene in “Gone with the Wind” when Rhett Butler covers the horse’s head as he and Scarlett flee Atlanta.
+“You’ll like this better if you don’t see anything,” Rhett says to the frightened animal.

 After making sure all is clear, I close my eyes, feeling the car pull out.
 In a second I open them and we’re on the main road.

-I know I’m cuing too much, throwing too many directions at him – slow down, speed up, watch the mailbox, dog on the side, lady walking – but can’t help it.
+I know I’m cuing too much, throwing too many directions at him, but can’t help it.
 I need to feel in control, even though I’m not.
 I take a deep breath, seeing the weeks and months ahead like so many steep hills.

 We arrive at the drug store where Patrick takes a few passes getting into one of the parking spaces.
 While he’s inside, I think of Bob’s calm, competent mother.
-She let her son drive on highways?
-I can barely handle a two-mile outing and I do that for only one reason.
+She let her son drive to Massachusetts?
+I can barely handle a two-mile outing.

 That afternoon we make it home in one piece.
 And over the next few months, Patrick and I go out several times a week.
 I never relax.
 I never get good at this, but a strange thing starts to happen.